ISA-Principles/isa-principles.org/index.md

 1. The system must be divided into *modules* that provide *interfaces*.
 Access to other modules is only possible through these interfaces.
-Therefore modules must not directly depend on implementation details of another module, e.g. the internal data representation in a database.
+Therefore modules must not directly depend on implementation details of other modules, e.g. the internal data representation in a database.
 	The rest of the principles define how modules might be implemented, and how ISA differs from other modularization approaches.